lean-dojo/LeanCopilot/README.md

 ## Questions and Bugs

 * For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanInfer/discussions).
 * To report a potential bug, please open an issue.
-In the issue, please include your OS information, the version of LeanInfer, and the exact steps to reproduce the error.
+In the issue, please include your OS information and the exact steps to reproduce the error.
 The more details you provide, the better we will be able to help you.

 ## Related Links